-How did you get your job at APR?
+How did you get your job as an Actuarial Associate at APR?

 After graduating from university, I took a year out to decide what I wanted to do.
 Having worked in accounts for 6 months, I then went off travelling.
 I’d been interested in the actuarial profession for a while, but talking to a newly qualified actuary on my travels sealed the deal.
-I started looking for actuarial roles back in London and found APR – the varied nature of the role and the company culture seemed like they would suit me well, so I applied and I’ve now been working for APR for about 18 months.
+I started looking for actuarial roles back in London and found APR – the varied nature of the role and the company culture seemed like they would suit me well, so I applied and I’ve now been working for APR for about two and a half years.

 What was the application process like – any advice?